-Medical negligence is when a medical professional fails to provide a reasonable standard of care.
-Medical malpractice is when a patient is injured as a result of negligence.
+Medical negligence occurs when a healthcare professional fails to provide a reasonable standard of care.
+Medical malpractice occurs when a patient is injured as a result of negligence.

-In other words, a physician could be negligent but it doesn’t necessarily mean you have a malpractice case.
+In other words, a physician could be negligent, but that doesn’t necessarily mean you can sue.
 For instance, if you were accidentally prescribed the wrong type of medication to treat an ailment, this would be considered medical negligence.
-But if you suffered no ill effects from it, you wouldn’t be able to file a malpractice claim.
+But if you suffered no adverse side effects or injury as a result, you wouldn’t be able to file a medical malpractice claim.

 Types of Medical Negligence

-A misdiagnosis can’t always be prevented, but if obvious symptoms aren’t recognized or the proper tests aren’t run, it may indicate negligence.
+A misdiagnosis can’t always be prevented, but if a doctor overlooks obvious symptoms or fails to run appropriate tests, he or she may be negligent.

 While not every health problem leads to severe consequences if not correctly diagnosed, some specific health problems generally lead to significant complications if a misdiagnosis or failure to act occurs and patients who suffer these problems should take special note:

 In some cases, there can be a combination of negligent actions that would necessitate a major medical malpractice claim filing.
-If the wrong diagnosis is given, a patient could end up receiving medication that is not only unnecessary, but causes further damage and medical complications.
+If the wrong diagnosis is given, a patient could end up receiving medication that is not only unnecessary but causes further complications.

-Medical complications do not occur only from medicines.
 Surgical mistakes can result from operating on the wrong person or wrong part of the body, or leaving a surgical instrument inside a patient.
-Each medical malpractice case will require specific work to be done to prove it, as each one is special in its own way.

 A claim can only be filed if certain elements are established.
 One of the first is showing that the healthcare provider owed a duty of care to the patient.